 - When a visitor clicks on a link, they are taken directly to the original source where the article, video, or other forms of content were originally published.

-This site, in particular, is beautifully designed using WordPress and has all its news powered by the WP RSS Aggregator plugin.
+This site, in particular, is beautifully designed using WordPress and has all its breaking news powered by the WP RSS Aggregator plugin.
 Later on, we’ll show you how to create your own news aggregator site in WordPress using WP RSS Aggregator.

-News aggregator website are a bit different from content curation sites in that the latter typically requires more involvement.
+News aggregator websites are a bit different from content curation sites in that the latter typically requires more involvement.
 We published a content curation case study of the Personal Finance Blogs website that goes into more detail.

 Examples of News Aggregator Websites

-These are the websites that you’ll typically find in most articles that list news aggregators.
+These are the news aggregation websites that you’ll typically find in most articles that list news aggregators.
 They have been around for a while, establishing a dedicated following as well as amazing search engine rankings.

 One of the things it does very well, and which few others do, is to use contextual ads to drive traffic to their advertisers’ sites while ensuring that the readers are being presented with ads that are relevant to them.

-With over 18.6k monthly organic traffic, Techmeme has a solid monetization strategy offering sponsored posts, contextual ads, event listings, job alerts, and podcast ads.
+Techmeme has a solid monetization strategy offering sponsored posts, contextual ads, event listings, job alerts, and podcast ads.

 The prices range from $2,900- $20,000 across ad formats, which will return a substantial amount for any website relying on advertisements to generate revenue.